easytarget/esp32-cam-webserver/README.md

 * You must supply 5v to the ESP32 in order to power it during programming, the FTDI board can supply this.

 ### Download the Sketch, Unpack and Rename
-Download the latest release of the sketch from https://github.com/easytarget/esp32-cam-webserver/releases/latest
+Download the latest 3.X release of the sketch from https://github.com/easytarget/esp32-cam-webserver/releases?q=v3.&expanded=true
-- You can get the latest stable development release by cloning / downloading the `master` branch of the repo.

-This will give you an archive file with the Version number in it, eg.`esp32-cam-webserver-3.0.zip`.
+This will give you an archive file with the Version number in it, eg.`esp32-cam-webserver-3.5.zip`.
 Tou need to unpack this into your Arduino sketch folder, and then you need to rename the folder you just extracted to remove the version number, eg.`esp32-cam-webserver-3.0` becomes `esp32-cam-webserver`.

 Once you have done that you can open the sketch in the IDE by going to the `esp32-cam-webserver` sketch folder and selecting `esp32-cam-webserver.ino`.